Indole alkaloid: Ergot alkaloids

 Ergotinine, discovered in 1875, and ergotoxine (1906) were subsequently proven to be a mixture of several alkaloids.
 In pure form, the first ergot alkaloids, ergotamine and its isomer ergotaminine were isolated by Arthur Stoll in 1918.

 Monoterpenoid Indoles Alkaloids or Secologanin Tryptamine Alkaloids

 Most monoterpenoid alkaloids include a 9 or 10 carbon fragment (bold in image) (originating from the secologanin), and the configuration allows grouping to Corynanthe, Iboga and Aspidosperma classes.
 The monoterpenoid part of their carbon skeletons are illustrated below on the example of alkaloids ajmalicine and catharanthine.
 The circled carbon atoms are missing in the alkaloids which contain the C9 fragment instead of C10.

-Corynanthe alkaloids include the unaltered skeleton of secologanin, which is modified in Iboga and Aspidosperma alkaloids.
+Corynanthe alkaloids include the unaltered skeleton of secologanin, which is modified in Iboga alkaloids and Aspidosperma alkaloids.
 Some representative monoterpenoid indole alkaloids:

 There is also a small group of alkaloids present in the plant Aristotelia – about 30 compounds, the most important of which is peduncularine – which contain a monoterpenoid C10 part originating not from secologanin.